panganibanlarissa/OptiSync/README.md

 ## Overview

 OptiSync addresses the operational challenges faced by optical clinics by providing:
-- Real-time inventory visibility with QR code scanning
+- Real-time inventory visibility with QR code generation and scanning
 - AI-powered sales forecasting using Prophet and XGBoost
-- Integrated POS system with multiple payment options
+- Integrated POS system with cart, discounts, online/cash payment handling, and warranty replacement support
 - Role-based access control for different staff levels
-- Data security with AES encryption and automated backups
+- Activity logging for product, stock, scan, and transaction actions
 - Compliance with data protection regulations (RA 10173)

 ---